philipturner/swift-xtb/README.md

   - May require the full C API for xTB environment verbosity
 - Properly document how to fix the GFN-FF crash:
   - Clarify why the crash occurs
+  - Try to reproduce the crash in the old molecular-renderer, with the new xTB bindings
+    - Patch up the current main branch of molecular-renderer in a non-main branch.
+This can serve as a surrogate for testing simulators until the overhaul is complete.
+    - Fresh `bypass_dependencies` folder in the fresh MolecularRenderer directory.
+No need for the extra dylibs (probably due to swift-gif and other community packages).
+Using the most recent OpenMM and the standard OpenCL backend.

 API improvements:
 - Update the API for Swift 6